pantsbuild/example-adhoc/README.md

-# example-adhoc
+# Pants `adhoc_tool` examples

-An example repository to demonstrate support for unsupported languages and arbitrary 3rd-party tools in Pants.
+This is an example repository to demonstrate support for unsupported languages and arbitrary 3rd-party tools in [Pants](https://pantsbuild.org).

+The examples use the `adhoc_tool` and `system_binary` targets, that were added as experimental features in Pants 2.16.0a0, and will

-See [pantsbuild.org](https://www.pantsbuild.org/docs) for much more detailed documentation.
+~~See [pantsbuild.org](https://www.pantsbuild.org/docs) for much more detailed documentation of `adhoc_tool` and `system_binary`~~ Full documentation will available before Pants 2.16 stable release.

 This is only one possible way of laying out your project with Pants.
 See [pantsbuild.org/docs/source-roots#examples](https://www.pantsbuild.org/docs/source-roots#examples) for some other example layouts.

 This repository demonstrates advanced uses of Pants.
-For more introductory use cases, consider looking at `example-python` or `example-jvm`.
+For more introductory use cases, consider looking at [`example-python`](https://github.com/pantsbuild/example-python) or [`example-jvm`](https://github.com/pantsbuild/example-jvm).

 ## Examples